 The point of the Senate is to provide a focus for political conflict between characters.
 It gives PCs the levers to control the Empire - but in uptime, rather than in downtime.

+The Empire has an official state religion called the Way which revolves around the practice of the seven Virtues.
 The Synod is a political body and meeting place for the faithful of the Empire.
 It serves as the moral conscience of the Empire, but also possesses potent political powers supported by the Imperial Constitution.
-Membership of the Synod is open to all priests of the Imperial Faith with a congregation (represented by a personal resource), but a priest who is part of the Synod cannot simultaneously be a Senator or General.
+Membership of the Synod is open to all priests of the Way with a congregation (represented by a personal resource).
+The Synod is guided in part by the Cardinals who make up the Assembly of the Nine.

-The Synod has several powers including the ability to veto certain decisions of the Senate, to call Imperial Citizens before it to answer questions about their actions, and ultimately to dismiss senators and generals it deems to be corrupt or unvirtuous.
+The Synod has several powers including the ability to veto the decisions of the Senate, to call Imperial citizens before it to answer questions about their actions, and ultimately to dismiss senators and generals it deems to be corrupt or unvirtuous.
 They are also the only body able to intercede with the judiciary to plead for clemency for convicted criminals.

-The Military is run by the generals who oversee war and conflict with the Empire's enemies.
-A position in the Military will give a character influence over the wars the Empire fights as well as the battles that take place at each event.
+The Military Council is run by the generals who oversee war and conflict with the Empire's enemies.
+A position in the Military will give a character influence over the wars the Empire fights against their barbarian enemies, as well as the battles that take place at each event.

-The Conclave is a political arena for the powerful wizards in the Empire.
-Positions in the Conclave will be associated with magical prowess and power and characters involved in the Conclave will be able to shape the magical destiny of the Empire.
+The Imperial Conclave is a political arena for the powerful wizards in the Empire.
+The six Archmages, and the Grandmasters of the Orders are the most prominent titles associated with the Conclave, but any magician can participate in it.
+Titles in the Conclave are associated with magical prowess and power and characters involved in the Conclave will be able to shape the magical destiny of the Empire.

 The Civil Service and magistrates